automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Aublysodon.md

 # Aublysodon
-## Description: This tyrannosaur was named after a single tooth.
+## This tyrannosaur was named after a single tooth.